 Trafalgar Square at Christmas is best known for its famous Christmas tree, generously donated every year by Norway.
 However, did you know there is also a small Christmas market there too, nestling almost under the pine leaves, and in front of the National Gallery?

-The market itself is pretty small, but there is still a decent selection of stalls selling Christmas ornaments, gifts and food.
-It’s not the biggest or the best, but the location and view definitely makes it worth a visit.
+There are around 35 stalls in total plus a large bar selling festive drinks.
+The stalls offer a good mixture of Christmas ornaments, gifts and food.
+It’s not quite the biggest or the best, but it’s still a decent size plus the location and view definitely makes it worth a visit.

 While you’re in the area, there are plenty of other things to do too, including checking out some of London’s famous Christmas light displays, or even a Christmas carol concert at the nearby St Martin-in-the-Fields.